 Ideas for treating stubborn blocked milk ducts

 Jack Newman discusses the possibility of trying ultrasound to treat blocked milk ducts and the dose needed in his 2017 article Blocked Ducts and Mastitis.
-He shares that some mothers have tried, with some success, to mimic the effects of ultrasound with the vibrations from the flat end of an electric toothbrush held against the blocked duct.
+One study of ultrasound treatment noted the technique may work due to the effect of radiant heat or massage rather than the high frequency sound waves; since results were equally effective with or without the emissions.9 Newman shares that some mothers have tried, with some success, to mimic the effects of ultrasound with the vibrations from the flat end of an electric toothbrush held against the blocked duct.

 Check nothing is cutting into the breast such as tight clothing, poorly fitted bras—including nighttime bras, or whether baby carriers, slings or heavy bags are causing any pressure on the breast.